 Robust arrangements were observed for the management of high risk medicines e.g. warfarin.
-Staff were reminded that the dosage instruction should be signed by both staff members who witnessed the dosage instructions by telephone.
 The use of separate administration charts was acknowledged.

 Discontinued or expired medicines were disposed of appropriately.

 Medicines were stored safely and securely and in accordance with the manufacturer's instructions.
 Medicine storage areas were clean, tidy and well organised.
 There were systems in place to alert staff of the expiry dates of medicines with a limited shelf life, once opened.
 The medicine refrigerator was checked at regular intervals.